-With Wonder Woman slaying the competition at the summer box office, we're looking at the comic book characters that best exemplify the hard man (or woman!) archetype, the characters that ooze cool, are tough as nails, and have the biggest metaphorical cojones in comic books.
+With Luke Cage season 2 smashing its way onto Netflix this week, we're looking at the comic book characters that best exemplify the "badass" archetype - the characters that ooze cool, are tough as nails, and have the biggest metaphorical cojones in comic books.

 And here's the thing - not all of these characters are physical powerhouses.
 Some of them get by on attitude alone.
 But the one thing they all have in common?

 No, he's not a superhero or supervillain, but The Walking Dead's Negan is the hardest, toughest barrel of nails in the zombie apocalypse.

 It's hard to call Negan at all likable - he's really kind of a psycho.
 But unlike the Joker or Deadpool, his insanity hides behind the profanity-laden facade of a baseball bat-wielding badass.